MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 Lastly, you can update the content of `/packages/site/src/pages/index.tsx`, such as changing the name of the method for showing gas fee estimates.
-If you change the method name, make sure to change the method name in `/packages/snap/src/index.ts` to match.
+If you change the method name, ensure you change the method name in `/packages/snap/src/index.ts` to match.

 After you have made all necessary changes, you can